MadMcCrow/navis/README.md

-# ROTA
+# NAVIS
-Rota is a car game with the godot engine.
+Navis is an attempt of making ships in godot